 Self-Advocacy is speaking up for yourself and making your own decisions about your life.
 By self-advocating, you learn to understand your interests and find support from the right people who can help.
 Secondly, it takes problem solving, listening and learning from others to be successful.

-Ed works tirelessly to advocate concerns not only for himself but on behalf of others who may not be able to advocate themselves.
-A topic Ed is currently focused on is to ensure people living in IRA’s Stay Connected and have access to reliable internet service.
-This is especially important considering the pandemic has shifted meetings, socialization and appointments to be largely virtual.
+Ed advocates on behalf of himself and others who may not be able to.
+For instance, Ed is currently focused on ensuring people who live in IRA’s Stay Connected and have access to reliable internet service.
+This is especially important during the pandemic because of our new virtual world.

 For Ed, it doesn’t stop there.
 Here are just a few other advocacy activities he is involved in:

-- Letter writing to Governor Cuomo advocating that services for people with disabilities stay intact.
+- Writing letters to advocate for services for people with disabilities to stay intact.

-- Assisting in establishing new policies/procedures that promote better quality of life for people supported at the agency.
+- Establishing new policies that promote better quality of life e

 In conclusion, Ed is passionate about the importance of self-determination, and stresses that everyone should make their own decisions.

 “Sometimes we all need support from people in our lives, but in the end it is our decision to be made for our lives,” Duryea said.